rblcoder/30days-weather-dashboard/README.md

 Day 1: Building a weather data collection system using AWS S3 and OpenWeather API

+# My learnings

+Converted the script into a rest API endpoint using FastAPI, which was able to get the weather data using OpenWeather API and store the same in S3

 ## Screenshot

+S3 objects which contain the data from the weather API

 ![Alt S3 objects storing weather data](s3objects.png?raw=true "S3 objects storing weather data")